giuliatomasello/giuliatomasello.github.io/index.md

 datum.’

-Giulia is a Design Researcher and Interaction Designer based in London, with a background in product social design and a Master in material innovation.
-Download [cv](http://issuu.com/giuliatomasello4/docs/cv_giulia_tomasello)
+Giulia is a Design Researcher and Interaction Designer based in London, with a background in product social design and a Master in material innovation. **[cv](http://issuu.com/giuliatomasello4/docs/cv_giulia_tomasello)**

 **<span style="font-size:0.85em;">EXHIBITION/TALK/WORKSHOP</span>**